 The Digital Noise Reduction Registers are three 8-bit-wide register.
 They are used to control the DNR processing.
-See Digital Noise Register section.
+See also the Functional Description section.

 Coring Gain Border (DNR00-DNR03)

 These four bits are assigned to the gain factor applied to border areas.